Digging out of Depression

 If you struggle with guilt and find that after this prayer you are still struggling, please consider working with a Christian counselor to help you get to the root of why you are prevented from forgiving yourself.
 This can be a common issue.
 See my post on finding a Christian Counselor.

 If you have a voice that is constantly putting you down or judging others, you may need someone to help you discern if this is your voice or the enemy's voice.
-I used to have a negative voices (thoughts).
+I used to have negative voices (thoughts).
 Praise God they have been mostly healed up.

-If you struggle with this, then I highly recommend finding a spirit-filled counselor to help you figure this part out.
-If it's the enemy's voice, then it will need to be figured out how he was allowed to get in your head.
-If it's your own voice, you will need to learn why that is happening and end it with God's help.
+If you struggle with this, then I highly recommend finding a Spirit-filled counselor to help you figure this part out.
+If it's the enemy's voice, work with your counselor to figure out how he was allowed to get in your head.
+If it's your own voice, you will need to learn why that is happening and end those thoughts with God's help.

 This is similar to releasing guilt (see above).
 Ask Father God to show you if there are areas you need to forgive yourself.
 If there are, then do!
 If you are still stuck and do not feel that you can, then seek counsel.
 Why live your life holding bitterness over your mind?